These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 It is a top-notch brain supplement beneficial for anxiety, depression, and neurodegenerative diseases.

-It helps to normalize cortisol balance, adrenal gland function, and BDNF levels, but so far only in lab animals.
-(60)
+It helps to normalize cortisol balance, adrenal gland function, and BDNF levels, but, so far, only in lab animals.

-Vitamins C, B1, B2, and B3 (niacin) were found to reduce cortisol after prolonged physical exercise.
-(61)
+Vitamins C, B1, B2, and B3 (niacin) have been found to reduce cortisol, but only after prolonged physical exercise.

-One study found that taking a zinc supplement dramatically inhibited the release of cortisol.
-(62)
+One study found that taking a zinc supplement dramatically inhibits the release of cortisol.

 One Supplement That Increases Cortisol